Big Hatchet Mountains: Highpoints

 The highest peak in the range, Big Hatchet Peak, 8366 ft, is at the northwest terminus of the range; the peak is located at 31°38′07″N 108°23′56″W. Zeller Peak 7426 ft is two miles north of Big Hatchet Peak.
 Another peak anchors the southeast terminus of the range, New Well Peak, at 6284 ft.

 Continental Divide National Scenic Trail

 The Continental Divide lies north of the Big Hatchet Mountains and traverses the northern Playas Valley on its water divide.
-The Continental Divide National Scenic Trail (CDT) is routed through the Big Hatchet's on two alternative trails, one at the center and the other in the north; also subtrails lead off in a southeasterly direction.
+The Continental Divide National Scenic Trail (CDT) is routed through the Big Hatchets on two alternative trails, one at the center and the other in the north; also subtrails lead off in a southeasterly direction.
 The main traverse of the CDT exits from the southwest quarter of the range, to meet the northwest end of the Alamo Hueco Mountains.